alobley/os-project/readme.md

 Feel free to fork this if you wish to do so, but the goal of this project is to see what I can do if everything is supported by my own code.
 Feedback, however, is always welcome.

 ## License
-This project is dual-licensed:
 - The **GRand Unified Bootloader (GRUB)**, which is used to load the OS, is under the GNU General Public License (GPL).
-- All other parts of the project are licensed under the **MIT License**.
-See the `LICENSE` file in the root directory for more information.
+The GPL therefore expands to the whole project.